alifallahi7/Test-problems-for-operating-theater-room-scheduling-under-uncertainty/README.md

 I encourage you to look at the paper for a deeper understanding of the problem being solved and the methodology used.

+Ahmadian, M. A., Varmazyar, M., & Fallahi, A. (2025).
+Efficient scheduling of integrated operating rooms and post-anesthesia care units under uncertain surgery and recovery times: an artificial neural network-metaheuristic framework.
+Soft Computing, 29(8), 3909-3941.

 I appreciate your interest in our work.